 So buckle up and strap on your helmet… or not.
-We’re going to take a look at why Western Australia’s seen an approximate 30% increase in cyclists admitted to the hospital since implementing mandatory helmet laws.
+We’re going to take a look at why Western Australia’s seen an approximate 30% increase in cyclists admitted to the hospital since implementing the mandatory helmet laws

 In 1992, Western Australia introduced mandatory bike helmets for cyclists.
 Sounds like a good idea right?
 Protect the noggin of all the cyclists on the roads, reduce the rate of injuries even further, and make yourself look like the kind of politician that actually cares (and securing that pro-cycling niche must help during election season).
 But a peculiar thing happened.

 Instead of the rate of serious injuries and fatalities dropping, it skyrocketed.
-The rates went up by as much as 30% between 1992-2000, and still continues to be proportionally higher since the law’s introduction.
+The rates went up by as much as 30% between 1992-2000 and still continue to be proportionally higher since the law’s introduction.

 According to a study released in 2009 by Macquarie University, the health care costs that result from the bike helmet laws are around $500,000,000 a year.

-What’s going on?
-Is this just a case of having the same number of injuries but with less cyclists, inflating the percent?
+Is this just a case of having the same number of injuries but with fewer cyclists, inflating the percentage?
 Nope.